build-server-protocol/build-server-protocol/docs/bsp.md

 ```

 The server is free to send any number of `build/publishDiagnostics` and `build/logMessage`
 notifications during compilation before completing the response.
-Any number of subtasks may be communicated
+Any number of tasks triggered by the requests
-with `build/task*` notifications.
+may be communicated with `build/task*` notifications.
 The client is free to forward these messages to the LSP editor client.

 ### Test Request